Ipswich School: Cardinal's College of Mary in Ipswich

+Ipswich School from Elizabeth I to 1614

 After Wolsey's downfall in 1530, his former ally Thomas Cromwell ensured the survival of the School by securing for it a new endowment from King Henry VIII and the status of a royal foundation.
 This was confirmed by Queen Elizabeth I in the charter that she granted to the School in 1566.
 For part of the School's history it was known as Queen Elizabeth's Grammar School, Ipswich.
 The School's coat of arms and motto, Semper Eadem (Always the Same), are those of Elizabeth I. The Monarch of the United Kingdom is the School's Visitor.

+From 1614 to 1851

 In 1614 the school moved across the road to the Blackfriar's refectory.
 During the reign of James I part of the Blackfriars Monastery was appropriated for use as a classroom, and the Blackfriars remained the School's home until 1842 when the building was deemed to be unsafe.
 For a few years teaching was carried on in temporary premises in Lower Brook Street.

+Since 1851

-In 1851 Prince Albert laid the foundation stone for the School's first purpose-built premises in Henley Road, and by 1852 the new buildings were in use.
+In 1851 Prince Albert laid the foundation stone for the School's first purpose-built premises in Henley Road.
+By 1852 the new buildings were in use.
 The School has remained on the Henley Road site ever since.

+The Town Library of Ipswich with books dating back to the 15th century is located in the headmaster's study where it is held by the school on behalf of the town of Ipswich.

+The school's library building was the final work of local architect Birkin Haward and was officially opened in 1982 by Sir Hugh Casson.
+Raised on concrete pillars, it is constructed in red brick with horizontal blue brick banding detail.
+It was given Grade II listed heritage status in 2018 in recognition of its innovative design and modern expression of a traditional approach to materials and form.
+For the library, John Piper was commissioned to design four circular stained glass roundels, one for each corner of the new building, which were made in 1981 in collaboration with glassmakers Patrick Reyntiens and David Wasley.
+Each depicts a stylised and colourful face of the Green Man, which at the same time is used to symbolise one of each of the four seasons, the four ages of man, and the four classical elements.
+The north-east window, at its brightest in the early morning, represents the season of spring, the age of youth and the element of earth.
+The south-east window, which shines brightly in the late morning, denotes summer, air and adulthood.
+The south-west window, most radiant in the afternoon, signifies autumn, maturity and fire.
+Lastly, the north-west corner, which receives the least direct sunlight, portrays winter, old age and water.